 - Answer the question first.
 When it comes to preparing for the Critical Analysis and Reasoning Section, Natalia recommended examinees write down their answer choice first before reading any of the options.
 “This way, you are going off your own information from reading the passage objectively.
 Being able to write down information that I know from my own content knowledge, and then going through the answer choices is a skill I still use in medical school.”
 Using this technique helped Natalia understand why she got questions right and wrong and to detect patterns.
 “I wished I would’ve approached my science sections this way too.”

 You can watch the entire webinar recording through the webinars section of the Premed Resources website at www.aamc.org/premedresources.

 If you want to learn more about the study strategies described in this article, be sure to check our free guide to creating a study plan in the MCAT Exam Prep Hub.

 Thank you to our session host and volunteer medical student panelists:

-- Oliver Chalfant, MD candidate at the University of Illinois at Chicago
+- Oliver Chalfant, MD candidate at the University of Illinois College of Medicine.